czuddas/WriteAndTag/README.md

 jQuery WriteAndTag
 ==========
-WriteAndTag is Javascript class that allows you to write text and recognize custom multiple tags inside it.
+WriteAndTag is a Javascript class that allows you to write text and recognize custom multiple tags inside it.
 Requires jQuery and jQuery UI.